justquick/django-activity-stream/docs/source/concepts.rst

 `<http://activitystrea.ms/specs/json/1.0/#introduction>`_

-In its simplest form, an activity consists of an actor, a verb, an an object, and a target.
+In its simplest form, an activity consists of an actor, a verb, an object, and a target.
 It tells the story of a person performing an action on or with an object -- "Geraldine posted a photo to her album" or "John shared a video".
 In most cases these components will be explicit, but they may also be implied.

 It is a goal of this specification to provide sufficient metadata about an activity such that a consumer of the data can present it to a user in a rich human-friendly format.
 This may include constructing readable sentences about the activity that occurred, visual representations of the activity, or combining similar activities for display.